 The Agroecology and Livelihoods Collaborative (ALC) is a transdisciplinary community of practice dedicated to the application of agroecology and participatory action research (PAR).
-The ALC undergraduate fellowship program provides upper division (3rd year +) students the opportunity to develop skills and gain the necessary knowledge to become integral team members of ALC projects.
+The ALC undergraduate fellowship program provides upper division (3rd year +) students the opportunity to develop skills and gain the necessary knowledge to become integral team members of ALC research projects.
 ALC fellows are encouraged to engage with project options that fulfill other academic (e.g. capstone projects), professional, or personal goals.
-Collaborations with ALC fellows are intended to connect and expand the ALC community within UVM’s undergraduate student body, while offering a high-impact experiential learning experience.
+Collaborations with ALC fellows are intended to connect and expand the ALC community of faculty, staff and graduate students with UVM’s undergraduate student body, while offering a high-impact research and experiential learning experience.

 1.Write a cover letter expressing why you would like to work with us and relevant skills (research methods, writing, languages, entomological knowledge, soil ecology/biology knowledge etc.) and experiences that you hope to share with our lab.

 2. Prepare a current resume or curriculum vitae.